aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

 For example, you could choose :

-  * Enforce MFA - Azure AD handles the multi-factor authentication&nbsp;without NetScaler having to know anything about the MFA provider (being Azure AD in this instance)
+  * Enforce MFA - Azure AD handles the multi-factor authentication without NetScaler having to know anything about the MFA provider (being Azure AD in this instance)
   * Choose to not prompt for MFA when coming from a known network - don't prompt users for MFA if they are in the office
   * [Require a compliant device](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access-policy-connected-applications) - the device must be enrolled in Intune and in a compliant state.
 With this requirement, the device becomes a 3rd factor for authentication and you can have some confidence that the device accessing your resources is secure
   * Require a domain joined devices - you may want to restrict access to Windows PCs joined to a traditional Active Directory domain.
 This requires configuring [registration of those devices into Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-conditional-access-automatic-device-registration-setup) so that you can apply Conditional Access against them